beerjs/jaen/README-en.md

 and you will be notified about any new meeting or event we may organize.

 ## Next event
-*12-Nov-2015*: First meeting, at 19:30 hours, at the hall of the building A3 of UJA
+*10-Dec-2015*: Second meeting, at 19:45 hours, at room 911 of building A3 (University of Jaen)

 ## Organizers